 -Melville Dresser (1851-1885) married Ella Smith, and remained in Scarborough, but had no children.

--Wilbur Dresser (1848-1925) kept the Dresser Road farm going.
+-Wilbur Dresser (1848-1925), pictured above, kept the Dresser Road farm going.
 He married his neighbor Sarah McLaughlin (part of the Scotch-Irish clan that migrated to Cumberland County and were early founders).

 Wilbur expanded the farm's business around 1893, and got into dealing hay, straw, ashes and bale ties.
 He kept an office at 12 Moulton Street in Portland for some time, and was also named Postmaster of West Scarborough in 1888.